 It is an opportunity for people to challenge themselves in trying to start a business in a highly supportive environment.
-The prize fund of the competition is 60 000 €.
-The deadline for the submission of the business ideas is October 29, 2017.
+The pool of funding of the competition is 150 000 €.

 TempID is low cost, sticker‐style patient ID, body temperature monitoring and logging solution.